XML-Travelgate/ossec-EBK/README.md

 # ossec-EK

-ossec Elastic Search integration to get SIEM and PCI-Dashboard funcionality.
+ossec-Elastic Search integration to get SIEM/PCI-Dashboard funcionality.
-It uses ElasticSearch recent stack, son Logtash is not used.
+It uses ElasticSearch newly stack, so Logtash is not required.
 Please note EK is used instead ELK

 1. ossec-Agent Windows
 2. ossec-Agentless Linux configuration  (TBD maybe is easy to work with Agent so not alive notifications are exchanged)